 Written statements of terms

-From 6 April 2020, all new employees and workers will have the right to a statement of written terms of engagement from their first day of work.
-Additional information will have to be included as part of the extended right.
+From 6 April 2020, all new employees and workers have the right to a statement of written terms of engagement from their first day of work.
+Additional information must be included as part of the extended right.

-Currently, only employees have to be provided with a written statement of terms, within two months of starting work.
+Previously, only employees had to be provided with a written statement of terms, within two months of starting work.
 The new obligation is to provide a statement to both employees and workers on ‘day one’.
 Employers will also need to ensure that the statement is revised as necessary to include every element of the new requirement.